Germany: Two police officers shot dead during traffic stop | DW | 31.01.2022

 Police also requested people refrain from picking up hitchhikers in the area.

-Witnesses or those who may have information are advised to contact the Kaiserslautern police at +496313692528.
+Witnesses or those who may have information were advised to contact the Kaiserslautern police at +496313692528.

 Kusel is roughly 150 kilometers southwest of Frankurt and 40 kilometers (25 miles) west of Kaiserslautern, near where the US military base Ramstein is located.
 The town is near the border with France and Luxembourg.